Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

-SWAPI might define a person 💁 like this:
+SWAPI GraphQL might define a person 💁 like this:

 ```JS
 type Person {